dekamz/SagarDhadkeTech/wp-content/plugins/essential-blocks/readme.txt

 - **[NFT Gallery](https://essential-blocks.com/demo/nft-gallery)** -  Display your NFT items & collections in a stunning gallery view without any coding
 - **[Social Share](https://essential-blocks.com/demo/social-share)** -  Share your posts & pages instantly in popular social platforms in one click from your website
 - **[Openverse](https://essential-blocks.com/demo/openverse)** -  Easily search & use royalty free images, stock photos, etc CC-licensed images from Openverse for your website
+- **[Google Maps](https://essential-blocks.com/demo/google-maps)** -  Present a fully responsive map on your website and with your preferred configurations, styles, etc.

 More blocks and demos coming soon (weekly update)